Last updated on April 29, 2019

 L for Letters: The Letters To The Editor

-Letters and letter writing is disappearing in this age!
+Letters and letter writing is disappearing at this age!

 In fact, it’s almost disappeared from the scene!

 It’s a fact that a few years back we all used to send letters to our near and dear through postcards or inland letters via post office.

 The main media of communication at that time was the inland letters and the postcards, of course, some use envelopes too.

 And these days very rarely people use inland letters, postcards or post offices to communicate with their near and dear.

 If we ask a young boy of today about the inland letter, postcard or letter writing?

 He will surely get baffled!

 Once upon a time postal letters where the important medium of communication.
 In my young age, I made a lot of friends (Penpals) from India and abroad through this media of communication.
 Letter writing was one of my favorite hobbies at that time.
 Philately also was one of my favorite hobbies and it very well went along with letter writing.
 I got a good collection of stamps through exchange via letter writing.
 I still keep some of my friends’ handwritten letters in my file.
 That was indeed a great time of intimate relationship with friends.
 I had a good number of friends from US, UK, Australia, Philippians, Ceylon (Now Sri Lanka) Israel and from Gulf Countries.